talmolab/sleap-nn/docs/config.md

             - `anchor_ind`: (int) Index of the anchor node to use as the anchor point.
 If None, the midpoint of the bounding box of all visible instance points will be used as the anchor.
 The bounding box midpoint will also be used if the anchor part is specified but not visible in the instance.
 Setting a reliable anchor point can significantly improve topdown model accuracy as they benefit from a consistent geometry of the body parts relative to the center of the image.
             - `crop_hw`: (List[int]) Crop height and width of each instance (h, w) for centered-instance model.
             - `output_stride`: (int) Stride of the output confidence maps relative to the input image.
 This is the reciprocal of the resolution, e.g., an output stride of 2 results in confidence maps that are 0.5x the size of the input.
 Increasing this value can considerably speed up model performance and decrease memory requirements, at the cost of decreased spatial resolution.
+            - `pafs_output_stride`: (int) Stride of the output part affinity fields relative to the input image.
     - `peak_threshold`: `float` between 0 and 1.
 Minimum confidence threshold.
 Peaks with values below this will be ignored.
     - `integral_refinement`: If `None`, returns the grid-aligned peaks with no refinement.
 If `"integral"`, peaks will be refined with integral regression.
     - `integral_patch_size`: Size of patches to crop around each rough peak as an integer scalar.
     - `return_confmaps`: If `True`, predicted confidence maps will be returned along with the predicted peak values and points.
+    - `return_pafs`: If `True`, predicted part affinity fields will be returned along with the predicted peak values and points.
+    - `return_paf_graph`: If `True`, the part affinity field graph will be returned together with the predicted instances.